bitelxux/anagrams/anagrams.rst

 * About tests

-  An exhaustive test is ran covering 100% of the words in the given dictionary
+  An exhaustive test is run covering 100% of the words in the given dictionary

 * About threading